surfinzap/typopo/README.md

 # Typopo

-Typopo is a JavaScript library that saves time by autocorrecting frequent typographic errors in English, Slovak, Czech and Rusyn language.
-Make your proofreading quicker by auto-correcting the common typos first.
+Typopo is a JavaScript library that saves your time by auto-correcting frequent typographic errors in English, Slovak, Czech and Rusyn language.
+Make a proofreading quicker by auto-correcting the common typos first.

 Typopo:
 * removes extra white spaces: